Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 25 November 2024 13.36.24 UTC
+- WIB: Senin, 25 November 2024 14.26.50 UTC
-- WITA: Senin, 25 November 2024 14.36.24 UTC
+- WITA: Senin, 25 November 2024 15.26.50 UTC
-- WIT: Senin, 25 November 2024 15.36.24 UTC
+- WIT: Senin, 25 November 2024 16.26.50 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"Only a true best friend can protect you from your immortal enemies."

-Kategori: inspirational
+Kategori: friendship